mohaiminul375/Next-Form-Pilot/README.md

 - The final data will be printed in the browser console.

-- The data will also be saved to the database via an API call.
+- The data will also be saved to the database via an API call through tanstack query and axios.
 **All validate Data**
 - All validate data will show in this page submitted by user
 ## Technologies Used